Everything you need to know about Coldplay’s performance at Glastonbury

 Coldplay will round off Saturday night on the Pyramid Stage.
 They are scheduled to play from 9:45-11:45pm on 29 June.

 Femi Kuti will kick off Saturday on the Pyramid Stage at 12:00pm.
 He will be followed by Arya Starr, Cyndi Lauper, Keane, and Michael Kiwanuka.
-Little Simz is singing in the slot right before Coldplay, from 7:45-8:45pm.
+Mercury Prize-winning rapper Little Simz will take the slot right before Coldplay, from 7:45-8:45pm.

 Coldplay’s performance will clash with Disclosure on the Other Stage, Jessie Ware on the West Holts stage and Gossip on the Woodsies stage.